faenrandir/a_careful_examination/documents/questions/questions.md

     > 11 And it shall be fifty-five by sixty-five feet in the width thereof and the length thereof, in the inner court; and there shall be a lower and a higher court.

     The [messiness](https://www.mormoninterpreter.com/opportunity-lost/) of Joseph Smith's polygamy contrasts with such precise instruction.
-We might expect more detail to be given for something like polygamy---which had such a tremendous impact on its participants---and less for printing buildings.
-If D&C 132:61 constitutes those details, we are then left wondering why those instructions were rarely followed.
-What would Joseph Smith's polygamy have looked like had he followed the instructions in D&C 132:61 all along?
+We might expect more detail to be given for something like polygamy---which had such a tremendous impact on all its participants---and perhaps less detail for printing buildings.

+    We cannot be certain when the principles given in [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) were first revealed, but we know the full revelation was recorded [by July 7, 1843](https://www.lds.org/scriptures/dc-testament/dc/132).
+If these principles were revealed late, we are left wondering why these principles were not revealed earlier.
+For instance, had the angel delivered these principles at the same time as threats of death were he not to move ahead with polygamy, then perhaps Joseph would not have pressured Zina Huntington, the 7 month pregnant newlyewed, into being sealed to him.
+On the other hand, if the [D&C 132:61 principles](https://www.lds.org/scriptures/dc-testament/dc/132.61) were, in fact, revealed earlier to Joseph, we are left wondering why Joseph rarely, if ever, followed those principles.
+What would Joseph Smith's polygamy have looked like had he followed the principles in [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) from the beginning?

 [^no_error]:  The idea that there is no error in the revelations taught by a prophet or that we ought to follow what a prophet teaches regardless of its accuracy is suggested frequently in the LDS Church.